dashincubator/dash-incubator-app/rules.md

 Admins will then review your concept, and if it satisfies the [Concept requirements](#31-concepts) it will be added as a new card in the Concepts list on Trello.
 Admins may ask you to expand on or amend some of the info in the template doc you posted.

-If two Admin's approve your Concept, the Primary Admin will reserve the Concept Task for you, so that you can claim the reward if the concept completes the [specification](#32-specifications) stage.
+The Primary Admin will reserve the Concept Task for you, so that you can claim the reward if the concept completes the [specification](#32-specifications) stage.
 Concepts provide fixed rewards as specified in the [Price List](#25-price-list).

 ### 3.1.2 Claiming a Concept Task Reward